MetaSyntactical/composer-codesniffer-hooks/README.md

 Hooks to enable PHP CodeSniffer with the Coding Standard configurable after running `composer install` or `composer update`.

+## The project is abandoned!

+**This project is abandoned in favor of [captainhook/captainhook](https://packagist.org/packages/captainhook/captainhook) providing general git hooks management.
+Everything in this repository can be achieved with captainhook/captainhook.**

 ## Install

 Install dependency via composer: